JesperDramsch/advent-of-code/2023/README.md

 -   Submitted wrong answer
 -   Thought I can just "replace" the values but this cuts into valid earlier values if they're
 -   Forgot to escape string in the f-string

+### 2023-12-02

+-   `TypeError: expected string or bytes-like object, got 'list'` forgot that I wanted to map the function to each line individually
+-   `TypeError: 'str' object does not support item assignment` double assignment of variable 👀
+-   Forgot to remove the test data call
+-   Mixed up my datatypes `KeyError: 0`, thought it was a list